-INDOT planning and program managers are encouraged to use this document when developing specific public engagement strategies as part of their planning efforts.
+INDOT planning and program managers shall use this document when developing specific public engagement strategies as part of their planning efforts.

 The PPIP should be viewed as a tool and reference manual for determining appropriate public involvement activities and complying with Federal requirements based on current regulations.